 All services at Somatic Paths Wellness are grounded in somatic, trauma-informed care.
 Different approaches are used depending on what best supports your nervous system, stage of recovery, and goals.

-After overcoming substance use disorder, codependency, and complex PTSD rooted in relational trauma, Autumn now supports others on their paths toward recovery, nervous system safety, and a reclaimed sense of self.
+After overcoming substance use disorder, codependency, and complex PTSD rooted in relational trauma, Autumn now supports others on their paths to recovery, healing, and wholeness.
 She is an Internationally Certified Professional Life and Recovery Coach, Interventionist, and Dependency Awareness Facilitator, with additional training in Somatic Attachment Therapy and Integrative Somatic Trauma Therapy.
+Drawing on both professional training and lived experience, her work is grounded in compassion, curiosity, and a deep respect for each person’s unique journey.

 Alisa Harrison (she/her)